Definex-Java-Spring-Bootcampp/week-4-ns1307/readme.md

 ## Project Description

 This project is developed to facilitate banks operating in the credit sector to retrieve customer information and process credit card or loan applications using a shared database among banks.
 Through a centralized database and services like Akbank, banks can access customer information and process applications.
 The project performs routing via a gateway, communicates with other projects via APIs in the background, and utilizes MySQL as the database.
-Unit tests for "kredinbizde-service" and "akbank-service" are successfully executed.
+As an example for usage of RabbitMQ, every query made in the project saved as log information to the notification-service via RabbitMQ and store this information in a database.
+For this reason, queries take some time.
+If you wish, you can put these lines in the comment line and perform faster queries.Unit tests for "kredinbizde-service" and "akbank-service" are successfully executed.

 ### Running the Project